pulumi/pulumi-hugo/themes/default/content/docs/guides/scim/okta.md

 ## Verifying Group Provisioning

-To confirm that the groups were provisioned correctly, sign into the Pulumi Service and select the **Teams** tab where you should see the team listed.
+To confirm that the groups were provisioned correctly, sign in to the Pulumi Service and select the **Teams** tab where you should see the team listed.

 ![SCIM teams.](/images/docs/guides/scim/console.png)